alijani1/Atari-Joystick-USB-Duo-Adapter/README.md

 leonardo.build.pid=0x3201<br/>
 leonardo.build.usb_product="Retro Joystick Adapter"

-You will also need to download the generic Joystick.h library used in this project.
+You will also need to download the generic Joystick.h library used in this project from https://github.com/MHeironimus/ArduinoJoystickLibrary

 Good luck and see blog at https://www.icode.com/atari-joystick-usb-adapter-design/ for more details.